 The Koch Institute grows out of and transcends the MIT Center for Cancer Research (CCR), which was founded in 1974 by Nobel Laureate and MIT Professor Salvador Luria.
-It is one of eight National Cancer Institute-designated basic (non-clinical) research centers in the U.S. Our mission is to apply the tools of science and technology to understand how cancer is caused, progresses and responds to treatment.
+It is one of seven National Cancer Institute-designated basic (non-clinical) research centers in the U.S. Our mission is to apply the tools of science and technology to understand how cancer is caused, progresses and responds to treatment.
 We bring together scientists and engineers to discover how the disease behaves at a molecular level and to work on solving real cancer-related problems.
 The Koch Institute is both a physical entity and an organizing body for MIT's cancer research community at large (over 500 researchers across the Institute).
 It grows out of MIT's proven strengths in molecular biology, genetics, cell biology and immunology and stimulates extensive collaboration.
 The Koch Institute and its extramural partners comprise over 40 member laboratories from 7 departments.

 The Koch Institute boasts an illustrious membership—

 The Koch Institute serves an important function as an organizing body for cancer research at MIT.
 The Koch Institute supports faculty members from various departments, including Biology, Chemistry, Mechanical Engineering and Biological Engineering.
 Koch Institute faculty teach classes at MIT, as well as train graduate & undergraduate students and postdoctoral fellows in their research laboratories.

 The Koch Institute is one of seven National Cancer Institute-designated basic research centers.
 The Center interacts directly with the NCI and the other 71 Cancer Centers across the nation — including through advisory committees to the NCI and strategic planning meetings.
 For more information please visit the NCI Cancer Centers website.